+tense and TIME tense and aspect mood and modality charts notes

 SENTENCE TYPES

 ENGLISH

 In English, one of the most practical standards for classifying sentences is the presence of transition, or movement, from the verb to an object.
 A clause or sentence can usually be categorized by whether its main verb requires an object (transitive) or not (intransitive).
-Within the transitive category is the sub-category active/passive, which is based on voice, the relationship of the subject to the verb.
-In active sentences, the doer of the action is the subject; in passive sentences, the receiver of the action is the subject.
+Within the transitive category is the sub-category active/passive, which is based on voice, the relationship of the subject to the verb.43F In active sentences, the doer of the action is the subject; in passive sentences, the receiver of the action is the subject.